tiwater/pagen/README.md

-# Pagen - AI Page Generator
+# Pages - Generate professional-looking SaaS-style webpages using AI

 A monorepo containing applications and packages for generating professional-looking SaaS-style webpages using AI.
 Built with Next.js, TypeScript, shadcn/ui components, and the Vercel AI SDK.